Working in the Library

 The Library supports the research and instructional needs of the campus community.
 Library operations encompass a wide variety of activities that range from shelving library materials and basic data entry to complex office/business activities and public service.
-Library student workers support these activities as well as provide the majority of staffing on weekday evenings and weekends.
+Library student workers support these activities as well as providing critical staffing support on weekday evenings and weekends.

 Working with the Public